ale-jin/cnn-custom-indicators/README.md

 # When to buy Bitcoin - custom CNN indicator

 Custom technical indicator using CNN and data from Cryptomon API (https://api.cryptomon.io/swagger-ui.html).
-For more info about perfomance or implementation, please check original repository: https://github.com/kimber-chen/Tensorflow-for-stock-prediction.
+For more info about performance or implementation, please check original repository: https://github.com/kimber-chen/Tensorflow-for-stock-prediction.

 ### API Credentials